AAAI-DISIM-UnivAQ/DALI-Auction-example/README.md

 # DALI-Auction
-An auction program written in the logic programming language DALI
+An auction program written in the logic programming language DALI.

+Comments inside code.